mailgun/documentation/source/user_manual.rst

 To verify the webhook is originating from Mailgun you need to:

 - Concatenate timestamp and token values.
-- Encode the resulting string with the HMAC algorithm (using your API Key as a key and SHA256 digest mode).
+- Encode the resulting string with the HMAC algorithm (using your Webhook Signing Key as a key and SHA256 digest mode).
 - Compare the resulting hexdigest to the signature.
 - Optionally, you can cache the token value locally and not honor any subsequent request with the same token.
 This will prevent replay attacks.
 - Optionally, you can check if the timestamp is not too far from the current time.